pirafrank/fpiracom/_posts/2016-10-28-thoughts-on-the-new-macbook-pro.md

 - Apple listened to user feedbacks and this second-gen keyboard with butterfly mechanism sports better key travel.
 Happy to hear that just because the 12" MacBook keys are just awkward;
 - The trackpad is twice as bigger, thanks to Force Touch;
 - Discrete graphics comes back standard on 15-inch model.
 It can drive two 5K or four 4K.
 The 13-inch model can drive one 5K or two 4K.
 All at 60Hz;
-- SSD are twice as fast and there's a 2TB option.
-Unfortunately they're now soldered;
+- SSD are twice as fast and there's a 2TB option. ~~Unfortunately they're now soldered~~ [It is not](http://www.macrumors.com/2016/10/28/new-macbook-pro-removable-ssd/);
 - 10-hour battery also for 15-inch model;
 - No ARM-powered laptop or iPad-book was shown.
 They're all Intel, yay!
 - Programmers are shifting out of Apple's customer target.
 Some Terminal shortcuts on the Touch Bar are not enough to keep them from going;